 Save your IT team the hassle of manually tracking patches and updates — modernize your update distribution processes with Action1 RMM’s patch management policies.
 Create flexible patching policies and force them across your endpoints’ entire fleet to accommodate your organization’s needs and industry standards.
 Sign up for a zero-obligation, free version today and start managing patches for up to 100 remote devices from a central dashboard.

-Automate patch discovery, testing, and distribution from a centralized cloud dashboard.
-Action1 RMM will ensure that all the proper updates, patches, and hotfixes are deployed on time to all remote endpoints, with zero dependencies on LAN connectivity or VPN.
+Automate patch discovery, testing, and distribution from a centralized cloud console.
+Action1 remote monitoring and management solution will ensure that all the proper updates, patches, and hotfixes are deployed on time to all remote endpoints no matter of their location, network connectivity, awake or asleep status.

 What Is a Patch Management Policy?

 Every software application needs improvements from time to time.
 Vendors release patches and updates to fix bugs, plug security vulnerabilities, and improve usability or add capabilities.
 IT teams need to have a reliable process for acquiring, testing, installing, configuring, and tracking all the patches for all the applications on their endpoints — not just once, but continuously.